contact@mongoliainc.com

 Registration requirements:

-Taxpayers must register for VAT when taxable turnover exceeds MNT50m ($17,500)
+Taxpayers must register for VAT when taxable turnover exceeds MNT 50 million ($14,620)

 Payment period:

-VAT is accounted for on a monthly basis and VAT payments must be made by the 10th day of the following month.
+VAT is accounted for monthly and VAT payments must be made by the 10th day of the following month.

 Where total tax paid exceeds the tax liability, the excess can be credited against other taxes due, credited against future tax payments, or refunded.
 Since refunds take six months to one year, credits are usually preferred.